plandes/util/doc/persist.md

 should take no arguments.
 The annotation should be used *right* before the method definition, so it should be added after any `@property` annotation.

-A class can optionally extend [PersistedContainer] to automate the process of (de)serializing all [PersistedWork] instances safely.
+A class can optionally extend [PersistableContainer] to automate the process of (de)serializing all [PersistedWork] instances safely.
 This class also safely deallocates all persisted work data that extend [Deallocatable].